Grab reader's attention. Q: How?

 Phew!
 That is so much to take in.
 BUT DON'T PANIC!
 You don't have to apply all the *starred* items above in the one paragraph.

-Or, if you have a crime thriller, if the 'mystery and suspense' comes over strongly enough in the first paragraph, that may be all you need to get people to read on to find 'whodunnit'.
+If (like me) you get 'interested' in a single character - then build a profile the reader can really get to know.
+Or, in a crime thriller, if the 'mystery and suspense' comes over strongly in the first paragraph, that may be all you need to get people to read on to find 'whodunnit'.

-But I've left one feature out.
+But wait - I've left one feature out.

 DIALOGUE - an essential creative writing ingredient